 From the maximum possible achievable gradient (if other than the admin limit) reduce gradient by 0.5 MV/m.
 From the Admin limit no reduction in gradient is required.
 Attempt to run the cavity for a continuous hour to establish an operating limit:

-Establish RF to the cavity in SEL/CW; record EPtran, GMES, Pfwd, Prefl, frequency, and the time.
+Establish RF to the cavity in SEL/CW; record EPtran, GMES, Pfwd, Prefl, frequency, and time.

 As the test progresses it is normal if the gradient sags or swells slightly.
 GDCL adjustments should be made in 0.01 increments as necessary to maintain the gradient selected.
 Be careful not to overshoot and reach your earlier determined limit.